enkidevs/curriculum/linux/user-and-file-management/file-permissions/more-about-chmod.md

 ## Content

-Besides having characters to denote who gets what permissions, `chmod` allows us to use digits as well.
+Besides using characters to denote who gets what permissions, `chmod` allows us to use digits too.

-Different digits in `chmod` mean a different set of permissions.
-The digits we can use and their meaning are shown below:
+Each permission is a three digit number, representing the owner, groups, and other users, respectively.

+Each digit within the permission is an integer between `0` and `7`, whose meaning is represented by a three digit binary number, as per the table below:

 ```plain-text
 0: (000) no permission.